mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-Power Requirements: In order to use the space folding drive, the ship requires an amount of Power equal to 50% of the hull’s total tonnage multiplied by the space folding drive rating.
+Power Requirements: In order to use the space folding drive, the ship requires an amount of Power equal to 50% of the hull's total tonnage multiplied by the space folding drive rating.
 No fuel is consumed.

 TIME DRIVE